gerald5867/C-Reflective-Messages/README.md

 # C-Reflective-Messages
 A header only module to create messages that have full Informations about all their fields in C++ using template and preprocessor meta programming.

-Reflective-Messages is an high performance C++ library that uses C++14 + template meta programming and preprocessor meta programming to create messages that support reflection.
+Reflective-Messages is an high performance C++ library that uses C++14 + template meta programming and preprocessor meta programming to create messages that support reflection..
-For Example: Having an message with 10 different named int fields the message holds all 10 in an contiguous allowing it to memcpy all 10 ints in one go when it comes to serilization.

 ---
 My use cases for these messages: